sickcodes/Docker-OSX/README.md

 Where `new_image.img` is the qcow2 image you extracted.
 Then rebuild with `docker build .`

-Find out the bus and port numbers of your USB device which you want to pass through to the VM.
+Next we need to find out the bus and port numbers of the USB device we want to pass through to the VM:

 ```bash
 lsusb -t